Share This Page

 Visit the 'Support Staff' section of the Training and Development Agency for Schools website for details (see Further Information below).

 You may be able to get into this job through an apprenticeship scheme.
 Funding for apprenticeships is available for 16-24 year olds and some over-25s.
 To find out more, visit www.apprenticeships.org.uk.
-For information about apprenticeships in other parts of the UK, see Scotland, Wales and Northern Ireland.

 Once you are working as a teaching assistant you can work towards a number of qualifications.
 In England you will normally do a short, nationally-approved induction training programme.
 Some local education authorities also have a range of in-house training, some with external qualifications.